nwaniek/tinysql/README.rst

             print(result)

 Of course, we also often use all kinds of enums to identify stuff or flag things.
-And, obviously, you should map your enums to the database, too.
+And, obviously, you should map our enums to the database, too.
 This is why `tinysql` supports all standard python enum types.

 .. code-block:: python